 What is Relpax?

-Relpax (eletriptan) is a headache medicine that narrows blood vessels around the brain.
+Relpax is a headache medicine that narrows blood vessels around the brain.
 Eletriptan also reduces substances in the body that can trigger headache pain, nausea, sensitivity to light and sound, and other migraine symptoms.

 Relpax is used to treat migraine headaches with or without aura in adults.
 Relpax will only treat a headache that has already begun.
 It will not prevent headaches or reduce the number of attacks.

 Relpax should not be used to treat a common tension headache, a headache that causes loss of movement on one side of your body, or any headache that seems to be different from your usual migraine headaches.
 Use this medicine only if your condition has been confirmed by a doctor as migraine headaches.

-You should not take Relpax if you have any history of heart disease, or if you have angina, blood circulation problems, lack of blood supply to the heart, uncontrolled high blood pressure, severe liver disease, ischemic bowel disease, a history of a heart attack or stroke, or if your headache seems to be different from your usual migraine headaches.
+You should not use Relpax if you have ever had heart disease, coronary artery disease, blood circulation problems, Wolff-Parkinson-White syndrome, uncontrolled high blood pressure, severe liver disease, a heart attack or stroke, or if your headache seems to be different from your usual migraine headaches.